 The New Covenant

-see ending of Chapter 1
+see ending of Chapter 1.

-Nor am I her husband – meaning she does not make me her husband, she does not love Me.
-But she will love God, as we will see in vs. 16.
+Nor am I her husband – meaning that Israel does not make God husband, she does not love God.
+But she will love God, in the New Covenant, as we will see in vs. 16.

-She will seek them, but not find them – She will realize the emptiness of her harlotry
+She will seek them, but not find them – She will realize the emptiness of her harlotry.

-but Me she forgot – God desires to have true intimacy with His people
+but Me she forgot – God desires to have true intimacy with His people.